eclipse-sprotty/sprotty-vscode/packages/sprotty-vscode-webview/README.md

     }
 }

-new ExampleSprottyStarter();
+new ExampleSprottyStarter().start();
 ```

+Don't forget to call the `start` method, which initiates the communication to the host extension.

 The function `createExampleDiagramContainer` should create an [InversifyJS](https://www.npmjs.com/package/inversify) container with all necessary [Sprotty configuration](https://github.com/eclipse/sprotty/wiki/Dependency-Injection).
 The passed `clientId` should be used in the `baseDiv` and `hiddenDiv` ids in Sprotty's ViewerOptions.

-In case you are connecting your diagram with a [language server](https://microsoft.github.io/language-server-protocol/), e.g. using [Xtext](http://xtext.org), you should use `SprottyLspEditStarter` as superclass.
+In case you are connecting your diagram with a [language server](https://microsoft.github.io/language-server-protocol/), e.g. using [Langium](https://langium.org), you should use `SprottyLspEditStarter` as superclass.